What if you were your team’s biggest problem? How will you even know? Let alone fix it.

 Gratitude was the most important of all the learnings.
 Through the process of a long recovery, I was filled with immense gratitude for all the amazing things that life had to offer.
 I was grateful for all that so many people have done for me.
 Through the countless solitary moments, I thanked thousands of people, yes, thousands of people.
 I could vividly remember the faces of the many persons I had encountered since childhood.
 And, I believe that act alone was the single most significant contributor to my miracle recovery, a record of sorts.

 Let alone not losing any of the fingers as the doctor had said, the recovery was much lesser than six-twelve months; I was ready and kicking and six weeks.
 In fact, just a day after the bandages removed and even without physiotherapy I went ahead and did what I love to do – an 800 km Road trip, more than half-which I was at the wheel.

 I could vividly remember the faces of the many persons that I had encountered in life since childhood.

 If there is one important thing other than gratitude, mentioned Earlier it is the law of attraction.
 Much I was accepting each day for what it was; I was not willing to let go of the optimist in me and the fighter in me.
 Each day, I would visualise miraculous healing and see the senior surgeon tell us that he was amazed at the speed of recovery.

 Adaptability Of Human Body:

-Through my journey, I was able to be aware and observe amazing aspects of the internal workings of the human body.
-The experience of ‘electric shocks’ from nerve endings as they try to heal, regrow and reconnect to the nervous system, the incredible way in which my left hand took over seamlessly much like a doubles partner; to compensate for my every weakness.
-The reflexes had dramatically improved, to say the least.
-Never in my entire life, I would have experienced such a level of alertness and strong reflexes .
+Through my journey, I was able to be aware of and observe remarkable aspects of the internal workings of the human body.
+The experience of ‘electric shocks’ from nerve endings as they try to heal, regrow and reconnect to the nervous system, the incredible way my left hand took over seamlessly, much like a doubles partner, to compensate for my every weakness.
+The reflexes had dramatically improved.
+Never in my entire life would I have experienced such a level of alertness and strong reflexes .